 Pennsylvania law penalizes any person who, without a license, carries a firearm in any vehicle or concealed on or about his or her person, other than at his or her home or business.1

-Pennsylvania is a “shall issue” state, meaning that local law enforcement must issue a license to carry a firearm if the applicant meets certain qualifications.
+Pennsylvania generally requires local law enforcement to issue a license to carry a firearm if the applicant meets certain qualifications.
 Law enforcement must issue a license “if, after an investigation not to exceed 45 days, it appears that the applicant is an individual concerning whom no good cause exists to deny the license.”2 The applicant must state a reason for seeking the license, which may include self-defense, employment, hunting, target shooting, gun collecting, or “another proper reason.”3 A license will be denied if the applicant:

 - Is not 21 years of age;